cronkitedata/cronkite-docs/docs/special/regex-beginning.md

 ## On your own

 [This is a small list of H2A visa applications](../assets/data/special/regex_h2bvisas.txt), which are requests for agricultural and seasonal workers, from companies or worksites in Arizona.
-Try writing some regular expression to extract diffrent pieces of it, since it's a fixed-width file.

 Try importing it into Excel, then copying some of the cells to practice your regular expression skills.

-You might try
+You might try:

 * Finding all of the LLC's in the list (limited liability companies) of names.
 (You should turn on the case-insensitive flag in Regex 101 or set that flag in your program if you do.)
 * See how far you can get in standardizing the addresses.

-Next week, we'll see how this can work in OpenRefine.
+* Split the city, state and zip code of the worksite.
+* Find all of the jobs related to field crops such as lettuce or celery.